yuPeiyu98/Deep-Region-Competition/README.md

 ## Datasets and Pretrained Models

-Datasets and pretrained models are available at: https://drive.google.com/drive/folders/1qItekRJcOYBIcVi4ChrcyzwFVl-lrw23?usp=sharing
+Datasets and pretrained models are available at: https://drive.google.com/drive/folders/1qItekRJcOYBIcVi4ChrcyzwFVl-lrw23?usp=sharing [No longer valid]. **Please note that the link is outdated due to limited google drive access.
+Please directly contact the first author for further experiment details.**

 Please follow the following commands to obtain the `CLEVR6` dataset: